 All conditions used to define the population, exposures, comorbidities, obstetric history, lifestyle factors, and outcomes will be identified using validated algorithms, where available.
-Validation of the algorithms for preterm birth (primary outcome), premature labor (without preterm delivery), and pregnancy-associated hypertensive disorders (primary outcome) will be conducted through review of medical records for a sample of potential cases.
+Validation of the algorithms for preterm birth (primary outcome), preterm labor (without preterm delivery), and pregnancy-associated hypertensive disorders (primary outcome) will

+CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 14 of 86 be conducted through review of medical records for a sample of potential cases.
 Potential cases will be reviewed by physician adjudicators with expertise in obstetrics/gynecology.

 Data Sources: The study will use data from RPs that contribute claims and/or EHR data to the Sentinel System and additional health plans (eg, Medicaid) with the capability to transform the data into the SCDM.
-The participation of these data sources will be confirmed before finalizing the statistical analysis plan (SAP).
+The data sources are described in the statistical analysis plan (SAP).